Resume Buzzwords to Avoid

 Nearly every job requires collaboration.
 Stating that you work well with others is like stating that you show up on time.
 It’s baseline, not a selling point.

-The phrase is also so overused that it’s become meaningless.
+The phrase is so overused it’s become meaningless.
 Hiring managers’ eyes glaze over when they see it because it communicates nothing specific about how you collaborate or what makes your teamwork valuable.

 What to Say Instead